 Medicare Advantage has become a popular choice among Medicare insurance beneficiaries in recent years.
 In 2022, 48 percent of those covered by Medicare insurance were Medicare Advantage members.
 Through the comprehensive offerings and extra benefits that are often included with the plans, it’s understandable why many beneficiaries choose to enroll in Medicare Advantage plans.

 What Do Medicare Advantage Plans Cover?

-What sets Medicare Advantage apart is the additional benefits, including drug, dental, and vision services and membership in wellness and health management programs.
+What sets Medicare Advantage apart is the additional benefits.

 What Do Medicare Part C Plans Cost?